Amy Cunningham

 Rachel Onuf

 Rachel Onuf is the Director of the Vermont Historical Records Program, based at the Vermont State Archives & Records Administration.
 In this role, she offers technical assistance to cultural heritage repositories through site visits and reports, workshops and trainings, and serving as an ongoing resource.
 She also encourages and facilitates collaborative efforts among Vermont repositories in an effort to build statewide capacity.
-In addition to VACDaRN, she is an active member of the Collections Care and Conservation Alliance and the Vermont Suffrage Centennial Alliance.
+In addition to VACDaRN, she is an active member of the Collections Care and Conservation Alliance.
 Past jobs include serving as Roving Archivist for the Commonwealth of Massachusetts and Director of Archives at the Historical Society of Pennsylvania.
 She taught as an adjunct for Simmons College School of Library and Information Science and worked as an independent consultant for many years.
-She lives on a sidehill farm near the village of East Orange with some glorious Gotland sheep and their guard donkey, Glory.

 Taiga A. Christie